Carl H Beatty In Interview

 How did you come to be involved in engineering?

 I took a very strange route.
 I enjoyed tinkering with things when I was growing up.
 I wasn’t one of these engineer types.
 I was more of a gears, wheels, pulleys and rope kind of a guy.
-Speakers made sound but they also they gave good magnets.
+Speakers made sound but they also gave good magnets.
 My move into sound was very roundabout.
 I was debating which major to take in college, but I really had no clue.
 All I knew was liberal arts and archaeology, and things I wasn’t interested in.
 My sister was an entertainer.
 She’s five years older than I and had some experience singing and recording.
 She mentioned, “What about recording engineer.”
 I said.
 “What’s that?”
 She described him as the guy who gets the microphone and he sits at this big board with lots of knobs.
 That sounded way cool to me.
 And, I said okay.
 In about five minutes I decided that’s what I want to do.

 When I went to college there were no programs offering any kind of instruction in recording engineering.
 So I took courses in radio.
 I guess my sister picked up on the tinkering the sound thing because at some point I became an audiophile—I began to hang out in stereo stores, intrigued by how my limited record collection would unfold itself before me.
 As they changed different components, I would hear new and better detail in my four or five records I was listening to.
 As you can see, it certainly wasn’t for the love of music.
 Although, I have to say I’ve gained a lot of understanding and love of music by being involved with it, which was the unseen benefit.
 I am really excited about that aspect of it because I never saw it coming.